What I Learned Building My First House

 5 Things to Look for When Buying Your First Home

 Congratulations!
 You’re about to become a homeowner!
-It’s both an exciting and terrifying time, as you navigate the real estate marketing looking for an affordable home that you also love.
+It’s both an exciting and terrifying time, as you navigate the Real Estate marketing looking for an affordable home that you also love.
 There are a lot of factors you may know with buying a home and it’s important that you know them before making the big decision.
 As you take a big step towards home ownership, below are five important things to consider when buying your first home.

 1. The Roof